Joieux/ai-governance-workbench/README.md

 └── LICENSE
 ```
 ## Documentation

-For full usage instructions, workflow details,
+For full usage instructions, workflow details, framework reference material,
-framework reference material, and glossary terms, see the [User Guide](USER_GUIDE.md).
+and glossary terms, see the [User Guide](./USER_GUIDE.md).

 ## License

 This project is licensed under the MIT License.
-See LICENSE￼ for details.
+See [LICENSE](LICENSE) for details.